sagemath/trac_to_gh/Issue 6745.md

 # Issue 6745: quaternion algebras -- add computation of left and right orders associated to ideals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6745

 Original creator: was